braden-w/quartz/content/obsidian/Sources/Courses/PSYC 179/Chinese, English, and Spanish speakers use different sorting by name vs. similarity.md

 title: 'Chinese, English, and Spanish speakers use different sorting by name vs. similarity'
 ---

-# Chinese, English, and Spanish Speakers Use Different Sorting by Name Vs. Similarity
+# Chinese, English, and Spanish speakers use different sorting by name vs. similarity

 ## Result
 Speakers diverged drastically when sorting by name (note the differences in name)